Bone morphogenetic protein 4: Function

 BMP4 is a polypeptide belonging to the TGF-β superfamily of proteins.
-It, like other bone morphogenetic proteins, is involved in bone and cartilage development, specifically tooth and limb development and fracture repair.
-This particular family member plays an important role in the onset of endochondral bone formation in humans.
-It has been shown to be involved in muscle development, bone mineralization, and ureteric bud development.

-BMP4 stimulates differentiation of overlying ectodermal tissue.
+Like other bone morphogenetic proteins (BMPs), it is critical for bone and cartilage development, including roles in tooth and limb formation and fracture repair.
+BMP4 is particularly important for initiating endochondral ossification in humans, and is also involved in muscle development, bone mineralization, and ureteric bud formation.
+It stimulates differentiation of ectodermal tissue, and drives osteoblastic differentiation of mesenchymal stem cells.